sanity-io/sanity-template-astro-clean/README.md

 # A minimal Astro site with Sanity Studio

-_n.b.
-This is a modified version of this starter, bringing packages up to current level including Astro 4, and employing a temporary publishing to replace the `@sanity/astro` package until a current PR may be accepted._

 This starter uses [Astro](https://astro.build/) for the front end and [Sanity](https://sanity.io/) to handle its content.

-It's intended to give a smooth on-ramp, to all the advantages of Astro with Sanity, and includes an extra feature to help in bringing over content possibly from a previous site.
+It's intended to give a smooth on-ramp, to all the advantages of Astro with Sanity, and includes a feature to help when you'd like to have illustrated content, possibly brought over from a previous site.

 ## Featuring